svandisproject/technical-whitepaper/TechnicalWhitepaper.md

 ### Researchers
 **Requirements:** Light internal KYC, Level 5 in Research Community

 **Rights:** Researchers can start submitting data available in the grids.
-Once they reach rating level 5, they can submit anything.
-Data validation requests start at level 6 and increases until level 10 (see schema about rating levels below).
+Once they reach rating level 5, they can submit any kind of data.
+Data validation requests start at level 6 and increases until level 10.
 Researchers can also suggest new project submissions and flag incorrect or false data in the ICO screener.
 Researchers get SVN token rewards for their successful work.

 There will be a rating level from 1 to 20 where each level will unlock new actions or new fields to validate.
 Each data field will have a ‘’grade’’ linked to it for validation request purposes.
 Evolving profile as a researcher will unlock higher data grades and allow the validation of a wider area of data submission requests.
 The rating required for certified researcher rank (level 10) will be fairly easy to reach and let researchers submit and validate all the information about projects.
 The following ranks will be, on the other hand, significantly harder.